w3c-ccg/vcalm/docs/verification.md

 Perform any other application-specific or domain-specific validation around fitness for purpose.

-Veracity checks do not fall in the scope of vc-http-api, but we call it out as a general bucket for additional checks, which serve one of these purposes
+Veracity checks do not fall within the scope of vc-http-api, but we call it out as a general bucket for additional checks, which serve one of these purposes

 1. Restrict the credentials accepted, to establish credibility, reputation, or “premium brand presence”.
 Examples include:
     1. Accept credentials with specific accreditations